NLeSC/guide/languages/python.md

 * [How to submit a package to PyPI](http://peterdowns.com/posts/first-time-with-pypi.html) (so it can be installed with pip)
 * [Build using conda](http://conda.pydata.org/docs/build_tutorials.html)
+* [Python wheels](http://pythonwheels.com/) are the new standard for [distributing](https://packaging.python.org/distributing/#wheels) Python packages.
+The [manylinux](https://github.com/pypa/manylinux) docker images can be used for building wheels compatible with multiple Linux distributions.
+See [the manylinux demo](https://github.com/pypa/python-manylinux-demo) for an example.
+Wheel building can be automated using Travis (for Linux and OSX) and Appveyor.

 ## Testing